Landlord gas safety certificate Guidance 2021

 Any residential rental property that does not have a valid gas safety inspection certificate in England & Wales will not be able to evict a tenant under section 21.

-Safety devices like carbon monoxide alarms and smoke alarms are handy safety devices.
-The renter and landlords should ensure they are in good working order.
+Safety devices like carbon monoxide and smoke alarms are handy.
+The renter and landlord should ensure they are in good working order.

-You should show your tenants where to turn the gas off and what to do in the event of a gas emergency.
+It would be best to show your tenants where to turn the gas off and what to do in a gas emergency.

 In Scotland, a private residential landlord must provide a carbon monoxide (CO) detector with a fixed combustion appliance.
-But this does not apply to appliances that are solely used for cooking.
+However, this does not apply to appliances solely used for cooking.

-In Northern Ireland, a CO carbon monoxide detector is required when a new or replacement combustion appliance is installed.
+A CO carbon monoxide detector is required in Northern Ireland when a new or replacement combustion appliance is installed.

-Finally, make sure it’s always a Gas Safe registered qualified engineer carrying out gas work or the yearly inspection.
+Finally, ensure that a Gas Safe registered qualified engineer always performs gas work or the yearly inspection.

-Landlords are legally required to make sure they employ a registered qualified person.
-This ensures your tenants’ safety.
+Landlords are legally required to employ a registered, qualified person.
+This ensures the safety of tenants.

 Gas Safe safety check inspection access problem

-You should continue to attempt to carry out the inspection and keep the communication in writing between you and the tenant.
-Explain to the renter that safety checks are a legal requirement for their own safety and access to a gas safe engineer for the purposes of gas safety inspection is important.
+Explain to the renter that safety checks are a legal requirement for their safety, and that access to a gas-safe engineer for gas safety inspection is essential.

-If access is denied for an inspection, then keep a record of the communication.
-You may need this as evidence for the court should the tenants behave unreasonably.
+If access is denied for an inspection, keep a record of the communication.
+You may need this evidence for the court should the tenants behave unreasonably.

 The Gas Safety (Installation and Use) Regulations do not give powers to ‘force disconnection’ of the gas supply.
 You may need to serve a section 8 notice under ground 12.